MilesCranmer/PySR/docs/tuning.md

 I give a short guide below on how I like to tune PySR for my applications.

-First, my general tips would be to avoid using redundant operators, like how `pow` and `square` and `cube` are equivalent.
-The fewer operators the better; only use operators you need.
+First, my general tips would be to avoid using redundant operators, like how `pow` can do the same things as `square`, or how `-` (binary) and `neg` (unary) are equivalent.
+The fewer operators the better!
+Only use operators you need.

 When running PySR, I usually do the following: